 “Oh, yes,” said another, “We’ve been coming ever since Mr. DuPage began Swing Night at the Century, but I’ve never seen anyone dance with him the way you have.
 Are you a professional?
 You must be new to Seattle.”

-“I learned to dance in New York City, but I’ve been out of the scene for a while.
+“I used to dance professionally in New York City, but that was a long time ago.
 It’s good to see that younger people are still doing these dances,” said Emily.
-With a twinkle in her eye, she added: “What should I know about Mr. DuPage?”
+With a twinkle in her eye, she added: “Tell me, what should I know about Mr. DuPage?”

 “A gentleman, but faithless,” said another, “Some might call him a cad.
-He really is a nice man, but he will never allow himself to be tied down.
-Just giving you a fair warning.”
+He really is a decent man, excepting the fact that he will never allow himself to be tied down.
+I’m just giving you fair warning.”